 In addition, there is a sizeable fleet of locally-based longline vessels that fish for tunas and billfishes in the EPO.
-During 2005, the IATTC staff and some other organizations rendered advice and assistance to several governments of Latin American nations bordering on the Pacific Ocean to reduce the mortality of sea turtles caused by the artisanal longline fishery for tunas and other species.
+During 2005, the IATTC staff and some other organizations rendered advice and assistance to the governments of several Latin American nations bordering on the Pacific Ocean to reduce the mortality of sea turtles caused by the artisanal longline fishery for tunas and other species.
 Additional information on this program can be found in Section 8.2.

 Sea turtles are occasionally caught in purse seines in the EPO tuna fishery.
 Most interactions occur when the turtles associate with floating objects, and are captured when the object is encircled.
 In other cases, nets set around unassociated schools of tunas or schools associated with dolphins may capture sea turtles that happen to be at that location.
 The olive Ridley turtle is, by far, the species of sea turtle taken most often by purse seiners.
 It is followed by black or green sea turtles (Chelonia agassizi), and, very occasionally, by loggerhead (Caretta caretta) and hawksbill (Eritmochelys imbricata) turtles.
 Only one mortality of a leatherback turtle has been recorded during the 10 years that IATTC observers have been recording this information.
 Some of the turtles are unidentified because they were too far from the vessel or it was too dark for the observer to identify them.
 Sea turtles, at times, become entangled in the webbing under fish-aggregating devices (FADs) and drown.
 In some cases, they are entangled by the fishing gear and may be injured or killed.
-The estimated mortalities4 (in numbers) of turtles caused by large purse-seine vessels during 2005 were as follows:
+The estimated mortalities (in numbers) of turtles caused by large purse-seine vessels during 2005 were as follows:

 Set type

 OBJ NOA DEL

-Olive Ridley 4.8 6.0 3.9
+Olive Ridley 4.8 6.3 3.8

 Black or eastern Pacific green 1.4 0.0 0.0

 Loggerhead 0.0 0.0 0.0

 Hawksbill 0.0 0.0 0.0

 Leatherback 0.0 0.0 0.0

-Unidentified 2.0 7.0 1.9
+Unidentified 2.0 7.4 1.8

-Total 8.2 13.0 5.8
+Total 8.2 13.7 5.6

-Estimated number of sets 5,128 7,851 12,173